TheresaLui/SelfHelpContent_v2/articles/partnercenter/co-sell-published-business-not-visible.md

 ## **Recommended Steps**

-- It takes 24 hours for your business profile to appear on Microsoft solution provider webpage after publishing.
+- It takes 24 hours for your business profile to appear on Microsoft solution provider webpage after publishing
-- Try to search for your profile by company name which is available in the advanced filters after searching any anything.
+- Try to search for your profile by company name which is available in the advanced filters after searching any anything
-- Your profile may not be available in the first page of search results potentially due to a lower rank compared to other profiles.
+- Your profile may not be available in the first page of search results potentially due to a lower rank compared to other profiles
-- Try to search with the exact keywords that you have entered in the business profile and scroll to find the profile.
+- Try to search with the exact keywords that you have entered in the business profile and scroll to find the profile

 ## **Recommended Documents**

 *  [Manage business profile](https://docs.microsoft.com/partner-center/create-a-marketing-profile)